-The information above was last checked on 15/10/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train to Dublin from Manchester as this information can change.
+The information above was last checked on 20/01/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Bled and Vienna before travelling.

-The restriction level for your return train to Manchester, United Kingdom from Dublin is: Fully open.
+The current restriction level for your return trip by train from Vienna to Bled is: Partially open

-International entry is allowed for: Entry is fully open for citizens and permanent residents of Ireland
+Reentry to Slovenia is allowed for: Entry is partially open for citizens and permanent residents of Austria